datasciencewithdaniel/capture-the-data-flag/README.md

 ## Challenge 8 - 8 Points

-In the 2022 Olympic Winter Games, there was controversy surrounding the scoring of skaters due to the empahsis put on the component scores in comparision to the technical difficulty captured in the element scores. **If the 2022 Olympic Winter Games was only based on the technical scores in the elements data, would the resuling medals have been any different?** This answer should be YES or NO, and if YES, then it should include the name of the three skaters who would have been awarded the gold, silver, and bronze medals in the adjusted order.
+In the 2022 Olympic Winter Games, there was controversy surrounding the scoring of skaters due to the emphasis put on the component scores in comparison to the technical difficulty captured in the element scores. **If the 2022 Olympic Winter Games was only based on the technical scores in the elements data, would the resulting medals have been any different?** This answer should be YES or NO, and if YES, then it should include the name of the three skaters who would have been awarded the gold, silver, and bronze medals in the adjusted order.

 ## Challenge 9 - 9 Points